-AMD revenue forecast disappoints as crypto demand wanes
+AMD revenue forecast disappoints as crypto demand subsides, shares plummet

-(Reuters) - Advanced Micro Devices Inc (AMD.O) on Wednesday forecast fourth-quarter revenue below estimates as the chipmaker wrestled with waning demand from cryptocurrency miners for its high-margin graphic processors, sending its shares down 22 percent.
+(Reuters) - Advanced Micro Devices Inc (AMD.O) on Wednesday forecast fourth-quarter revenue below estimates as the chipmaker faces dwindling demand from cryptocurrency miners for its high-margin graphic processors and excess inventory, sending its shares down 22 percent.

+AMD shares, which have more than doubled this year, were trading at $17.84 after the bell.

-AMD and Nvidia, its main rival in the gaming chip market, were the biggest beneficiaries of a cryptocurrency boom last year as miners invested in new rigs to keep up with demand.
+AMD and Nvidia, its main rival in the gaming chip market, were the biggest beneficiaries of a cryptocurrency boom last year as miners invested in new networks to keep up with demand.

-However, with cryptocurrency prices in free fall, mainly due to regulatory worries, demand for chips that power mining networks has declined.
+However, with cryptocurrency prices in free fall, mainly due to regulatory worries, demand for the chips have declined.

+Graphic Processing Units like AMD’s Radeon provide the high computing abilities required for cryptocurrency mining.

 AMD said it now expects revenue of about $1.45 billion, plus or minus $50 million, below analysts’ estimates of $1.6 billion, according to Refinitiv data.

-The chipmaker said revenue from its graphics and computing business, which sells Ryzen desktop processors and Radeon graphics cards, rose 12 percent to $938 million.
+The company said revenue from its graphics and computing business, which sells Ryzen desktop processors and Radeon graphics cards, rose 12 percent to $938 million in the third quarter.

 AMD said strong sales of Ryzen chips were partially offset by lower revenue from its graphics business, where blockchain-related GPU sales were negligible.

+“In graphics, the year-over-year revenue decrease was primarily driven by significantly lower channel GPU sales, partially offset by improved OEM and data center GPU sales,” Chief Executive Officer Lisa Su said on a post-earnings call.

+Channel GPU sales came in lower than expected based on excess channel inventory levels, caused by the decline in blockchain-related demand that was so strong earlier in the year, she added.

+Su said the graphics and computing segment underperformed expectations by $100 million in the quarter and added that inventory levels for its graphics products remain high and may take a couple quarters to return to normal levels.

 “The miss was due to GPU.
 AMD had too high an exposure to the crypto-currency market.
 Additionally, they do not have a competitive line-up in the PC Gaming market,” Summit Insights Group analyst Kinngai Chan said.

 Sales in its enterprise, embedded and semi-custom unit, which makes EPYC server processors, fell 5 percent to $715 million.